-The structure of national innovation system is more akin to the chain-linked model which has been originated by Kline and Rosenberg.
+The structure of national innovation system is more akin to the chain-linked model which has been originated by Kline and Rosenberg1.
 Innovations do not occur in a segmented and isolated process, but innovation is driven by a complex set of interactions of all stakeholders, and particularly so if innovation is to be market driven.
 Hence, a lot of value added results from enabling cooperation and the development of learning processes.
 It is only a natural consequence that innovation systems are thus highly country specific.
 One set of stakeholders may be important in one national innovation system whereas the same class of stakeholder may be of lesser importance in another country.
 This characterization is somewhat politically sensitive, but nonetheless crucial in order to arrive at targeted messages for key stakeholders.
 The stakeholders are crucial for the development and roll-out of the communication plan.

-- Very high: Those stakeholders have fundamental influence on the strategic direction and coordination of geothermal RDD&I. As key recipients of ERA-NET messages, they have highest priority in the communication plan and are directly targeted.
+- Very high: Those stakeholders have fundamental influence on the strategic direction and coordination of geothermal RDD&I. As key recipients of ERA-NET messages, they have highest priority in the comprehensive communication plan and are directly targeted.
 ERA-NET activities are expected to shape and strongly influence their strategic direction and associated work programs. - High: Those stakeholders have influence on the strategic direction and coordination of geothermal RDD&I and correspondingly have high priority in the communication plan.
-ERA-NET activities are expected to have a bearing but are not fundamental ingredients into their strategies and implementation programs.
+ERA-NET activities are expected to have a bearing but are not fundamental ingredients into their strategies and implementation programs. - Medium: Those stakeholders have minor or indirect influence on the strategic direction and coordination of geothermal RDD&I and have medium priority in the communication plan.
+ERANET output is desired to be of value to these stakeholders but not expected to furnish highly relevant input. - Low: Those stakeholders have little or no influence on the strategic direction and coordination of geothermal RDD&I, and consequently they have low priority in the communication plan.
+It is expected that only interested stakeholders will note and passively retain knowledge of ERANET activities.

-&lt;sup>1 Kline, S. und N. Rosenberg (1986): An overview of innovation.
+1 Kline, S. und N. Rosenberg (1986): An overview of innovation.
 In: Landau, R. und N. Rosenberg (Hrsg.): The Positive Sum Strategy: Harnessing Technology for Economic Growth.
 Washington, D.C.: National Academy Press, pp 275-305.